jado4810/md2pdf/README.md

 ### Mermaid

-Code blocks with the language specifier of "mermaid" will be rendered by [mermaidjs](https://mermaid.js.org/).
+Code blocks with the language specifiers of "mermaid" will be rendered by [mermaidjs](https://mermaid.js.org/).

 For example, code block below: